Get a free, no obligation personal loan quote with rates as low as 9.99%

 Keep Up Good Credit Habits

-Bad credit is often the result of poor credit habits, like not paying debts on time or using up too much of your available credit.
-Then again, it may be due to a mistake on your credit report or not having enough credit history in the first place.
+Bad credit is often the result of poor credit habits, like not paying bills on time or using up too much of your available credit.
+Then again, it may be due to a mistake on your credit report or lack of credit history.
 If you’re struggling to create good credit habits, here are a few tips to get you started.

-As mentioned, a healthy payment history is one of the most common and often significant factors that affect your credit.
-So keeping up with payments can help build good credit, whether you’re a student or not.
+As mentioned, a healthy payment history is one of the most common and significant factors that affect your credit.
+Keeping up with payments can help build good credit, whether you’re a student or not.

 A credit utilization ratio of 30% or lower is often preferred by lenders.
-High ratios can be seen as a red flag and may negatively impact your credit.
+A low ratio can contribute to a healthier credit profile.

 Avoid Applying For New Credit Too Often

-When you apply for credit cards, loans and other credit products, your lender or creditor will usually pull your credit report to assess your creditworthiness.
+When you apply for credit cards, loans, and other credit products, your lender or creditor may pull your credit report to assess your creditworthiness.
 This is known as a hard inquiry.
-While one hard inquiry can negatively affect your credit, it’s typically small and temporary.
-On the other hand, multiple hard inquiries within a short time frame can have more of a negative effect on your credit scores.
+While one hard inquiry can negatively affect your credit, it’s typically temporary.
+On the other hand, multiple hard inquiries within a short time frame can have a more significant impact on your credit scores.

-In Canada, consumers can check their credit reports and credit scores through numerous sources such as credit bureaus, banks, or third-party credit score providers like CompareHub.
-Currently, Equifax offers Canadians free access to their credit report and Equifax score online for free while Transunion offers a consumer disclosure for free.
-Check your report frequently for errors, signs of fraud or ways you could be fixing your credit.
+In Canada, consumers can check their credit reports and scores through numerous sources, such as credit bureaus, banks, or third-party credit score providers like CompareHub.
+It’s a good idea to check your report frequently for errors, signs of fraud, or ways you could be fixing your credit.
+If you notice any mistakes, have them fixed right away.

 What Are Credit Scores?

-Credit scores are characterized by a three-digit number that’s assigned to you after you start using credit products.
-In Canada, credit scores range from 300 to 900 indicating your likelihood to pay your bills on time.
-So, if you handle credit products responsibly and pay your debts on time, you should be able to build the healthy credit profile you want.
+Your credit score is a three-digit number assigned to you once you start using credit products.
+In Canada, credit scores range from 300 to 900 and indicate the likelihood you’ll pay your bills on time.
+If you handle credit products responsibly and pay your debts on time, you should be able to build the healthy credit profile you want.

-Once you begin building a credit history, various parties will be able to see your credit scores for different reasons.
-For instance, banks, credit unions and private lenders will sometimes inspect your credit scores to see if you’re creditworthy when you apply for financing.
+Once you begin building a credit history, various parties can see your credit scores for different reasons.
+For instance, banks, credit unions and private lenders will sometimes inspect your credit scores to determine whether to extend you a loan.

-The closer your scores are to 900, the stronger your credit is, so it should become easier for you to get approved for large amounts of financing, low-interest rates and appealing payment plans.
-However, not handling your credit products responsibly can eventually result in bad credit scores of 300 – 600, which will have the complete opposite effect.
+The closer your score is to 900, the stronger your credit is.
+In this case, it should be easier for you to get approved for larger loan amounts, lower interest rates, and more favourable payment plans.
+However, not handling your credit products responsibly can eventually result in a bad credit score, which is anything under 600.

 What Factors Affect Your Credit Scores?

-While your credit scores can be calculated in many different ways, there are five common elements that can generally cause your credit scores to fluctuate:
+While your credit scores can be calculated in many different ways, five common elements influence your credit score:

-• Payment History (~35%) – Since they usually have the greatest impact on your credit scores, it’s best to pay all your credit-related debts on time and in full.
-That includes credit card bills, mortgage payments and anything else that shows up on your credit report.
-Any late, incomplete or missed payments may decrease your scores.
+• Payment History (~35%) – Your history of bill payments has the greatest impact on your credit score.
+That includes credit card bills, mortgage payments, and anything else that shows up on your credit report.
+Any late, incomplete, or missed payments may decrease your scores, while timely payments can do the opposite.

-• Debt-To-Credit Ratio (~30%) – The amount of revolving debt you’re currently carrying compared to how much you have available can affect your scores too.
-Typically, lenders like to see a ratio of 30% or less.
-Higher ratios may result in negative impacts on your credit scores.
+• Debt-To-Credit Ratio (~30%) – The amount of revolving debt you’re currently carrying compared to how much available credit you have can affect your scores.
+Higher ratios may result in a negative impact on your credit scores.

-• Credit Age/Length (~15%) – It’s also healthy for your credit scores to keep credit accounts open for as long as possible, rather than constantly cancelling and reopening them.
-Older credit accounts can help increase your credit age and show that you have experience, which may lead to better credit, particularly if they’ve been used responsibly.
+• Credit Age/Length (~15%) – It’s also healthy for your credit scores to keep credit accounts open for as long as possible, rather than cancelling and reopening accounts.
+Older credit accounts can help increase your credit age and show that you have experience with credit.
+This may lead to better credit, particularly if these accounts have been used responsibly.

 • Public Records (~10%) – Bankruptcies, consumer proposals, lawsuits, liens, and accounts in collections are other factors that are considered when calculating your credit scores.